 Every manager wants their team to operate as efficiently and autonomously as possible.
-They take their time hiring just the right candidates, and design and enforce standards to ensure those candidates are doing the best work they can.
 Unfortunately, it’s hard to know exactly how your employees are working throughout the day just by intuition.

-These days, it’s possible to track your employees’ productivity with the help of productivity tracking software—high-tech tools that give you insights into your employees’ performance and time expenditure.
-But which employee productivity tracking software tools are worth your while?
+These days, it’s pretty simple to track your employees’ productivity with the help of productivity tracking software.

 Table of Contents

 Here are our top ten favorite employee productivity tracking apps on the market today:

 First, there’s our very own employee productivity tracking tool: EmailAnalytics (#shameless plug).
 It’s a comprehensive email monitoring tool that can tell you virtually everything about how your employees are emailing; think of it like Google Analytics for Gmail.

 With it, you can use interactive data visuals to measure how many emails your employees are sending and receiving, how much time they’re spending on messages, their busiest days and times, and more.
 If you’re looking for analytics for email, this is the tool to use.

 Timely automatically records all the time you spend on work to a neat private timeline.
 It effectively holds up a mirror up to your productive performance – revealing how long different tasks take you and when you are most focused.

 Seeing the time you spend on specific apps or websites helps to surface distractions and low-value tasks, like email, meetings, project management and admin.
 It’s essential for understanding exactly where your effort goes, as well as tracking employee KPIs.